JimKrolik/Huntress-CTF-2024-WriteUps/README.md

 Tuesday, October 1, 2024
 - Read The Rules (no write-up)
 - Technical Support (no write-up)
-- More Challenges Tomorrow (no write-up)
+- More Challenges Tomorrow (Placeholder for the event, no write-up)
 - matryoshkaQR
 - base64by32
 - too_many_bits